Before you choose a savings account, ask yourself:

 Individual Savings Accounts (ISA)

-There are four types of ISA – cash ISAs (which can have a fixed or a variable interest rate), stocks and shares ISAs, innovative finance ISAs and Lifetime ISAs.
+There are four types of adult ISA - cash ISAs (which can have a fixed or a variable interest rate), stocks and shares ISAs, innovative finance ISAs and Lifetime ISAs.
 You can only subscribe to one of each type of ISA each tax year.
 The limit for the 2018/19 tax year is £20,000.

 With a stocks and shares ISA you won’t pay UK Income Tax or Capital Gains Tax on any gains you may make.
 But it’s important to remember you may also not get all your money back, as you’ll be investing in stocks and shares and the value of these can go up or down.

 With an innovative finance ISA you earn tax-free interest on peer-to-peer lending platforms.
 Although the growth potential could be higher than a cash ISA, the risks are also higher as the same protection does not apply.

 The lifetime ISA is a tax-free savings or investments account to help 18 to 39 year olds buy their first home or save for retirement.
 Save up to £4,000 each year, and receive a government bonus of 25% – that’s a bonus of up to £1,000 a year.
 Conditions apply when withdrawing funds from a lifetime ISA.

 POST OFFICE MONEY JUNIOR ISA IS PROVIED BY ONE FAMILY